HowDoIGitHelp/CMSC57CoursePack/Exercises/Difficult Asymptotic Relationship.md

 ## Proof that $\frac{\sqrt{n+2}}{\log_2{n}} \in \Omega{(\log_4{(\log_2{n})})}$​

+If we keep on applying LHR to prove this, we will end up expanding the  ratio more an more.
+Instead we will solve this in multiple steps.

 First we establish that the fraction $\frac{\sqrt{n+2}}{\log_2{n}}$ is more complex than $\log_2{n}$.
 By solving the limit we find:
 $$
 \begin{aligned}